-To evaluate the method's presented in the chapter Theoretical Background and Methodology, the use case Assembly Line will be first introduced in this chapter.
-Thereafter, the chosen environment and structure of PIA will be shown, followed by the implementation of the three modules regarding the given use case.
+To evaluate the methods presented in the chapter Theoretical Background and Methodology, the use case Assembly Line will be first introduced in this chapter.
+After that, PIA's chosen environment and structure will be shown, followed by the implementation of the three modules regarding the given use case.